-Welcome to the website of the American International Business Council.
+Welcome to the American International Business Council.

 Building a better world.
 Supporting lasting, global understanding.

 1. To bring international business people to visit the United States, to create mutual understanding and to share skills for lasting global prosperity.

 2. To connect people in the USA, especially those who self-identify as diverse* in some way, or as immigrants or ‘binational’.
 To connect them more fully and more confidently with each other and with mainstream resources in the USA.
 To support their local and global business potential.

 3. To educate as many USA organizations as possible about the opportunities and advantages that lie in cultural competency.
 To promote the value of understanding and connecting with people who are diverse,* binational, or multicultural suppliers, employees, business partners and customers as a business benefit.

 4. To build projects between the United States and other nations, through the networks of our diverse residents, leading to lasting, mutually-beneficial results, with win-win outcomes for all concerned.

 5. To work at the person-to-person level, below the “official level” that can be managed by State, County and City level enterprises.
 To maintain excellent and helpful, friendly collaborative and transparent relationships with these official organizations.